 Great communication is key to a successful project.
 As your architects, our role is to guide you through the entire process, from our initial chat about your needs and likes and the particulars of your site, through the decision-making process, and finally right through to the day you move in and beyond.

 We work closely with you throughout the phases of the design process and work collaboratively with your builder and other specialist consultants to achieve an outstanding, sustainable home.

 To demystify the architectural process, we have broken down the phases our service will follow.
 By working through these phases, we streamline the architectural process and ensure a robust progression from concept to completion, and a client experience that is exciting and rewarding.

 1. Project Establishment

-The most important objective of this stage is to prepare a comprehensive architectural brief.
+The most important objective of this phase is to prepare a comprehensive architectural brief.
 This requires involvement from both architect and client.
 An architectural brief is a crucial document that sets out all the ambitions, requirements, expectations, style and aesthetic that you want to achieve in your new home.